fob413/geolocation-based-search/README.md

 - Indexing for Performance: To optimize search performance, I implemented text search indexes for fields like street, city, county, and country, and geospatial indexes for latitude and longitude.
 This ensured fast and efficient querying of location data based on user input and proximity searches.

-For more information, please go to the [FrontEnd Repo Readme](frontend/README.md)
+For more information, please go to the [Backend Repo Readme](backend/README.md)

 ### Frontend Development: